devopsysadmin/ansible-bundle/README.md

 - `--bundle-dry` Shows what will be run (as it won't download anything, also won't search for dependencies)

-- `--bundle-deps-only` Don't run the playbook, just satisfies dependencies.
+- `--bundle-deps-only` Don't run the playbook, just satisfy dependencies.

 - `--bundle-disable-color` Useful for non-interactive consoles